yuvalmGS/gigaspaces-wiki-jekyll/xap97/executor-based-remoting.markdown

 The name/id of the `SpaceRemotingServiceExporter` bean is important when using executor based remoting.
 By default, the `Task` representing the remote invocation searches for a service exporter named `serviceExporter`, otherwise, it uses the first bean that is of the type `SpaceRemotingServiceExporter`.

+{% note %}
-{% infosign %} Exporting services is done on a Processing Unit (or a Spring application context) that starts an embedded space.
+Exporting services is done on a Processing Unit (or a Spring application context) that starts an embedded space.
+{%endnote%}

 # Using the Service on the Client Side